OSEMSAUCE/.github/profile/README.md

 ![image](https://github.com/user-attachments/assets/033cc175-5f04-439b-9b92-264650bb012f)

-# OSEM🤘🏼🌲
+# OSEM🤘🌲
 ## Open Source Environmental Movement

-OSEM is about practical, real-world transparent solutions in the environmental field.
+OSEM is creating the biggest repository of open-source reforestation data in the world.

-Our primary task is building the biggest open-source repo of reforestation data.
+This project has grown out of the experience planting 10's of millions of seedlings in Canada and raw enthusiasm for reforestation data! 🤖️🌲️🌲️

-OSEM is founded by former tree planting heavyweights so we're well-positioned to have a big impact here with your help.
+We are just [building the web app](https://github.com/OSEMSAUCE/transplant) atm but the thesis is this... if we publish even 5% of reforestation data (who planted what trees, where, and when), would it tilt the whole industry towards transparency?
+The goal is efficiency, productivity, and the impetus to compete on transparency and specifications rather than meaningless emotive marketing campaigns.

-Reforestation data means "who planted what trees, where, and when).
-The idea is to push the whole industry towards transparency through open competition and actual, verifiable productivity.
-This would have a MASSIVE effect on the quality and productivity of reforestation.
-You can go bananas🍌️🍌️ making visualizations 📊️ and investigations, and the industry will improve immensely with the expectation that reforestation, and other nature-based and carbon offsets, rise to the high standards of open source.
+The resulting data from our work will be free to use for research, visualizations 📊️, and inquiries on real-world reforestation data.
+Our observation is market failure due to a lack of trust in reforestation and nature based solutions and that this can be addressed through transparency and data.
+Like a sport, a stock market, research, and commerse: open access to information improves markets, drives competition and innovation.
+We will do the same with reforestation, by introducing the high standards of open source.

-**Please join us; there is TONS of work to be done.**
+**Join us, there is TONS of work to be done.**

-## Be OSEM🤘🏼🌲!
+## Be OSEM😎️🌲!

-**YOU** or person / org that contributes, is OSEM.
-Please contribute much-needed reforestation data, or web dev work, and you'll be OSEM🤘🌲 forever we promise.
+**YOUR** contribution to open source is OSEM.
+Please contribute reforestation polygons and location disclosures for the world to study and learn from, that would be OSEM🤘🌲.
-For large disclosures, you can promote your data science or web dev contributions as OSEM.
-For real big disclosures we use our sister org - [Ground Truth Forest News](https://groundtruth.app/) to write and promote your work as actual news stories 📢️
+We're happy to parter and promote the good will of sharing location data.
+For real big disclosures, we use our sister org - [Ground Truth Forest News](https://groundtruth.app/) to write and promote your work as actual news stories 📢️

 ---